mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 There are a couple additional options included here that need explaining...

-`--ask-become-pass` : this option will prompt you for the sudo password of the user who will be escalating privileges.
+- `--ask-become-pass` : this option will prompt you for the sudo password of the user who will be escalating privileges.
-`--ask-vault-pass`  : this option will prompt you for the password to your vault where the encrypted passwords are stored.
+- `--ask-vault-pass`  : this option will prompt you for the password to your vault where the encrypted passwords are stored.

 If you replace the IP addresses in the inventory for a remote host you own, change the remote_user to a user on that machine with sudo privileges, edit your vars file inside the `group_vars/all/vars` to contain your desired new sudo user, and edit the vault to contain your desired passwords, you can execute the playbook with the above command and effect the changes on your remote machines!

 # Summary

-Ansible is an extremely powerful configuration, deployment, and provisioning tool that can automate your setups.
-I hope this tutorial has helped!
+Ansible is an extremely powerful configuration, deployment, and provisioning tool that can automate your server configuration.
+I hope this tutorial has helped get you started!
 There are many topics I was unable to cover but hopefully you now have a better understading of Ansible.

-Thanks for reading!
+Thanks for visiting!